forax/java-guide/guide/chapter25-stream.md

 # Stream
 A stream is an API that defines a query on a source of values.
-It's an abstraction of loops over the values using a declarative API (what result you want and not how to compute it).
+It's an abstraction of loops over values using a declarative API, an API that describe the result you want and not how to compute it.

 By example, to count the number of persons with a name starting by 'E', one can write